-Pointed fruit which develop to a similar size as normal blocky fruit, are probably a result of an imbalance of pepper plant growth regulators (hormones) in the developing fruit (Pressman et al 1998).
+Pointed fruit which develop to a similar size as normal blocky fruit probably result from an imbalance of pepper plant growth regulators (hormones) in the developing fruit (Pressman et al 1998).

-At high temperatures, 32 to 38°C, elongation of the style can occur with a resulting reduction on fruit set (Khah and Passam 1992).
+At high temperatures (32 to 38°C) elongation of the style can occur with a resulting reduction on fruit set (Khah and Passam 1992).
 Fruit set is known to be reduced at temperatures above 27°C and by low relative humidity (Khah and Passam 1992).
 There is also evidence of progressive reduction in fruit size associated with increasing light intensity during the high-light summer months (Khah and Passam 1992).
-Shading the greenhouse can offset some of the effects of high light intensity during a the summer months, using a 10% shading about the beginning of June.
+Shading the greenhouse can offset some of the effects of high light intensity during the summer months, using a 10% shading about the beginning of June.

-Figure 32.
-General scheme for targeting the first flower and fruit set.
+Figure 14.
+General scheme for targeting the first flower and fruit set

 Maintaining the root zone temperature at 20°C is also very important for the establishment of the plant balance.
-Lower root zone temperatures (approximately 15°C) direct the plants to remain vegetative, and increases flower abortion and abortion of young fruit.
+Lower root zone temperatures (approximately 15°C) direct the plants to remain vegetative and increase abortion of flowers and young fruit.

 Abortion of flowers and fruit is related to the rate of production of photosynthetic assimilates and the distribution of assimilate within the plant (Bakker 1989).
-The number of flowers and fruit creates a demand for plant resources, and if the plant cannot meet the demand due to low light levels etc. high rates of abortion of newly formed fruit can occur (Bakker 1989).
-The influence of low light levels resulting in flower abortion is thought to result if light levels are low between the fifth and tenth day following the visual appearance of the flower bud (Fierro et al 1994).
+The number of flowers and fruit creates a demand for plant resources.
+If the plant cannot meet the demand due to low light levels, high rates of abortion of newly formed fruit can occur (Bakker 1989).
+Low light levels resulting in flower abortion is thought to result if light levels are low between the fifth and tenth day following the visual appearance of the flower bud (Fierro et al 1994).

 Heating close to the developing fruit has been shown to enhance fruit development in tomato (De Koning 1996), and could prove beneficial for peppers.
-Practically, using an height adjustable heating pipe to maintain 20°C near the top of the plant or "head" should improve flower set and fruit development during the cold winter months early in the season.
+Practically, using a height adjustable heating pipe to maintain 20°C near the top of the plant (or ‘head’) should improve flower set and fruit development during the cold winter months early in the season.

 It takes between 7 and 9 weeks from fruit set to harvest, taking longer during the low light periods of the year.
 The fruit is harvested at 85 - 90% colour and a knife is used to make clean cuts on the peduncle (fruit stem) and care must be taken not to cut into adjacent fruit or stems.